 - Rinse and drain your noodles under cold water.
 If not using right away, drizzle on a little bit of oil to keep them from sticking.

 - Heat your pan over high heat and add the oil.
 Add in the ground meat and stir fry for 1 minute before adding the rest of your vegetables.
-Stir fry together for 1 minute and then add in the noodles and sauce.
-Continue stir frying for 3 - 4 minutes or until well combined.
+Stir fry together for 2 to 3 minutes and then add in the noodles and sauce.
+Add less sauce if you prefer.
+Continue stir frying for about 3 minutes or until well combined.
 Serve immediately.